bytetriper/LM4LV/README.md

 LM4LV also provides enough freedom to change the vision modules, adapters and vision loss easily.
 We decouple those components from our main pipeline, allowing one to develop new type of vision modules by simply defining a class that follows specific interfaces.
 See `src/model/vision_modules.py` and `src/model/losses.py` for calling conventions.

-We provide a variety of vision encoders/decoders and adapters in `/model/vision_modules.py`.
+We provide a variety of vision encoders/decoders and adapters in `src/model/vision_modules.py`.
 You can use them simply by changing the vision configuration.
 We provide two examples of using BEiT and VQGAN in `src/config/stage2_BEiT.yaml` and `src/config/stage2_vqvan.yaml` respectively.

 LM4LV pipeline can also be used for normal vision-language tasks.
-We provide a training script in `src/train_LLAVA_stage1.sh` and `src/train_LLAVA_stage2.sh`.
+We provide a training script in `src/scripts/train_LLAVA_stage1.sh` and `src/scripts/train_LLAVA_stage2.sh`.
 In vision-language tasks, we often mask a prefix of the model's response in addition to instruction-tuning.
 For example, [LimBER](https://arxiv.org/abs/2209.15162) add 'a picture of' in the beginning of the response and do not calculate loss on it.
 We support this by adding a commandline parameter `--gpt_prefix`, which will add the user-specified prefix to every gpt response in the data.

+### Acknowledgement 😙
+A large portion of this codebase is based on the [OPENLAMM](https://github.com/OpenGVLab/LAMM), thanks to the authors for their great work.
+We also use [taming](https://github.com/CompVis/taming-transformers) and [basicsr](https://github.com/XPixelGroup/BasicSR) for the vision modules and evaluation.

 ### Citation
 💓If you find this work helpful, please consider citing: